microsoft/coyote/docs/_learn/overview/how.md

 [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug)!

 The exact mechanism Coyote uses to do this depends on the programming model you have chosen.
-For the `ControlledTask` model, the `coyote test` tool is able to intercept all task creation operations by overriding various .NET Task methods.
+For the `Task` model, the `coyote test` tool is able to intercept all task creation operations by overriding various .NET Task methods.
 For the `Actor` model the `coyote test` tool can control when messages are dequeued by each Actor and therefore control the overall message scheduling.